bcrudele/ISHL_software/README.md

 ## Key Features

-- Dynamic Entry: The algorithm requires four user entry variables.
-The number of skaters, number of teams, max skill deviation, and total results are requested from the user before the algorithm begins.
+- Dynamic Entry: The algorithm requires user entry to run according to your standards.
+A number of teams, max skill deviation, and total samples are requested from the user before the algorithm begins.
 This allows for highly modular results.
 - skills.xlsx: Template Excel file provides easy entry of player data and analytics.
-- Output File: Generates output file for export.
+- Output File: Generates 'output.xlsx' file for export.

-## Usage
+## MATLAB Usage

+1. Ensure skills.xlsx is in the same folder as the runtime folder.
-1. Step one fill out player data sheet.
+2. Fill out skills.xslx data sheet.
 Do NOT adjust pre-calculated count values in Col. 5.
-2. Step two run through MATLAB R2022 or better.
+3. Run through MATLAB R2022 or better.
-3. Step three follow terminal prompts.
+4. Follow terminal prompts.
-4. Step four export Excel file saved with timestamp.
+5. Excel file is saved with a time-stamp in the corresponding folder.

+## Python Usage

+1. Ensure skills.xlsx is in the same folder as team_finder.exe
+2. Fill out skills.xlsx data sheet.
+You can add/remove players and their corresponding skill.
+3. Terminal will appear, follow GUI input prompt for each input.
+This program can support up to 6 teams per sample.
+4. Possible team combinations are saved to an Excel file in the same folder.